 Each year, nearly 20 million people lose their jobs.
-While a number like 20 million can feel impersonal or unreal, it is likely that in the next 12 months, someone you know — a neighbor, a friend, a coworker, a child, or the acquaintance who sits behind you in church — will be unemployed.
+This year already, more than 22 million people have already filed for unemployment due to COVID-19.
+While a number like 22 million can feel impersonal or unreal, it is likely that in the next few months, someone you know — a neighbor, a friend, a coworker, a child, or the acquaintance who sits behind you in church — will be unemployed.
 It might even be you.

 When someone loses a job, they often experience a cacophony of turbulent emotions.
 Usually, there is a sense of shock —“How could this happen?
 I never saw it coming.”
 Many experience anger —“How dare my company let me go…after all that I have done for them.
 My boss is a jerk.
 This is an injustice.”
 Anger often mixes with shame —“I hope others don’t ask me what I do for a living.
 What will others think of me when they hear I’m out of work?”

 After the initial wave of emotions, bigger questions begin to surface.
 There is fear and anxiety —“How will I pay my bills?
 What if I can’t find another job?”
 Confusion and doubt often follow — “I’m not sure I have the skills or connections to find work.
 Does God care?
 How could he let this happen?
 What in the world am I supposed to do next?
 Where do I look for help?”

 If joblessness persists, there is often sadness —“I miss having something to do each day.
 I can’t stop replaying the terrible things that were said to me.”
 And eventually, loneliness — “I feel so alone.
 People can’t relate.
 I feel like they are avoiding me.”